 The province of New Brunswick currently has specific recruitment avenues for truck drivers from Poland and the Ukraine.
 To qualify you must have experience as a truck driver or harvest machine operator in the last five years, plus meet other age and education requirements.
 The province recently held information session in New York, San Francisco and Atlanta hoping to attract US truck drivers to make the move north.
 The province has an established pilot project offering Canadian permanent residence.
-For more information on the Nova Scotia Nominee Program, click here.
+Click here for more information on the New Brunswick Provincial Nominee Program.

 Quebec leads the way in terms of provincial vacancies for truck drivers, with nearly 1,500 job ads currently live.
 Labour market information on the Quebec government’s employment website singles out the profession as one of the most in demand in the whole province.
 Click here for more.

 More than 1,000 truck driver vacancies are being advertised in the province of Ontario.
 The Ontario PNP does not offer permanent residence to long haul drivers.
 The province does not list specific in-demand occupations, preferring to default to the federal government’s general classifications.
 Click here for more.

 In British Columbia, which has more than 500 vacancies on the job bank, the gold standard for candidates for its entry level and semi-skilled category is a full-time job offer in long-haul trucking.
 The province offers permanent residence for long-haul drivers.
 Click here for more.

 Long-haul drivers are also a key sought-after profession under the Alberta PNP, showing more than 300 vacancies on the job bank.
 The province has an established pilot project offering Canadian permanent residence.
 Click here for more.